hazelcast/hazelcast/hazelcast-documentation/src/HazelcastJavaClient/Configuration.md

 #### Connection Timeout

-It is the timeout value in milliseconds for nodes to accept client connection requests.
+Connection timeout is the timeout value in milliseconds for nodes to accept client connection requests.
 The following are the example configurations.

 **Declarative**: